 Bear Creek Lake Park is hidden away on the Front Range next to C-470 and Red Rocks.
-It’s centered around three lakes in the foothills of Lakewood.
+It’s centered around three lakes in the foothills between Lakewood and Morrison, CO.

 Biking, boating, fishing and camping are the main attractions.
 Bear Creek Dam was the last of three dams built to protect the Denver-area from floods.
 It’s a surprisingly big park that’s home to namesake Bear Creek Lake.